CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

     // @todo implement other methods
 }
 ```
-Above we said that the second argument, values, contains all the values that
+Above we said that the second argument, values, contains the values that
 belong to a certain key.
-This is actually only partly correct.
+This is only partly part of the story.
 If we would have
 implemented Yothalot to only start a reducer if all values for a specific
 key would be available, Yothalot would be very inefficient.
 Because, if
 all values have to be available, a reducer step can only be started if all